 Bow: often used to slay foes at a staggering range, Teshub can fire arrows from this weapon that inflict up to his Brawn value in Piercing damage.
 Unless his arrows are of a sufficient material value, however, they are generally somewhat less effective.

 Helmet: a warrior god, Teshub doesn't mess around.
-While he did not deign to wear armor, he nonetheless possessed a horned helm that he would utilize in battle.
+While he does not resort to wearing armor, he nonetheless possesses a horned helm that he utilizes in battle.
 This implement bolsters the body armor his cranium benefits from against all damage types by +1 RS.

 Abnormal Attribute: barring the use of faith to change his appearance, Teshub is clearly somewhat serpentine in aspect.
 The green, scaly skin is hard to miss, after all.
 Looking reptilian in nature, Teshub cannot readily pass as normal - not that he usually cares to.